Skip to contents

 your_bulk_data <- SymbolConvert(your_bulk_data)

-You can also use the org.Hs.eg.db package for gene symbol matching if you prefer not to use SymbolConvert’s built-in IDConverter.
+You can also use other package like org.Hs.eg.db for gene symbol matching if you prefer not to use SymbolConvert’s built-in IDConverter.

 library(org.Hs.eg.db)